snowflakedb/native-apps-templates/streamlit-java/app/README.md

-# Snowflake Native Application - Add
+# Snowflake Native App - Add

-This is a sample app that add two numbers using Streamlit and Java.
+This is a sample Snowflake Native App that add two numbers using Streamlit and Java.